Why Register with the College?

 Application Processing Times

-The assessment of your application does not begin until we have received all of the required documents and payment of your registration and application fees.
-Delays to the process can occur when required documents are not received by the College or if further information or clarification is required based on information provided on the form.
+The assessment of your application form does not begin until we have received all of the required documents and payment of your registration and application fees.
+The application process can be delayed because the College has not received all of the required documents from you or from a third party on your behalf (i.e. academic institution, employer, etc.).

-Once the application is complete and all documents have been received, the typical processing time for a general application (based on having obtained an accredited or approved social work degree/approved social service work diploma) is approximately four to six weeks.
+The typical processing time for a general application based on having obtained an accredited social work degree/ approved social service work diploma is approximately four to six weeks.

-The typical processing time for a general application (based on having a combination of academic qualifications and experience performing the role of a social worker/social service worker) is approximately three to six months.
+The typical time for processing an application based on having a combination of academic qualifications and experience performing the role of a social worker or social service worker is approximately six months.
+These applications are complex and receive a detailed review.
+Currently the College is experiencing an exceedingly high volume of applications which may affect the timelines for evaluation.

 Variables that May Slow Down the Registration/Evaluation Process